-We’re here to help you through an unprecedented winter.
+We’re here to help you through an unprecedented energy crisis.
 Our team of energy advisors help people across Southampton, Hampshire and Portsmouth to reduce their energy bills, apply for utility discounts and gain access to temporary or permanent home heating solutions.

-If you live in one of these areas and are worried about staying warm this winter, please contact us for personalised support.
+If you live in one of these areas and are worried about paying bills or staying warm, please contact us for personalised support.
 In the meantime, our top tips to get you started are listed in the tabs below.

 If you’re living in a particularly cold or damp home, you could be eligible for a grant to cover the cost of making your property warmer.
 Take a look at our grants and funding page for an overview of the types of financial support available.

 Heat that escapes through your walls and loft can add up to become your biggest energy expense.
 Take a look at our home insulation page for information about the different ways to keep your home well insulated – you might even find that you’re eligible for funding.

 Check for any cracks around your window frames and letter boxes.
 Even if you can’t see them, you might be able to feel if there’s air coming through.
 Fill the gaps with an appropriate sealant.

 If you’ve got a hot water tank without much foam around it, consider buying a hot water tank jacket to reduce heat loss.

 The most obvious way to keep your bills as low as possible is simply to reduce the amount of gas and electricity you use.
 Whilst it’s important to be comfortable, there are plenty of quick and easy habits you can make that will minimise the amount of energy you use overall.